 Lastly, your monthly income must also meet the USDA loan income requirements for your area for at least two years.

 While income is definitely one of the most important criteria for being eligible for a USDA loan, there are a few other requirements, as well.
 For starters, the home you are intending to purchase must be for the purpose of owner occupation.
 You cannot purchase a home with a USDA loan for the purpose of renovating it and selling it to another party.

 Additionally, you must have a good credit history.
 A low credit score might not necessarily affect your eligibility, but it will be to your benefit to ensure that there are no negative notes on your credit report, such as accounts that were sent to collections, bankruptcies, etc. A low credit score will probably mean that you will need to submit a lot more paperwork and face a lot more scrutiny from underwriters.
 Here are some common reasons your credit score may not be as high as it could.

-Lastly, remember that most homes that qualify for USDA loans are in rural and suburban areas.
-Metropolitan areas are typically not in the range of opportunity.
 To learn more about USDA loans and their requirements for approval, speak to a mortgage lender today who is experienced in USDA loans.
 Not every lender will have ample experience in this type of loan, so it is important that you do your due diligence when seeking a mortgage lender in order to ensure a smooth mortgage process.